 - Basing everything on the My Fitness Pal app is confusing, especially at first.
 I hope they come out with their own app eventually (and I think they are working on one to be coming out this fall).
 For now, it’s clunky but it works.
 I recommend using the free 30 day trial of MFP “premium” to get you started, but that’s not necessary to continue once you get the hang of it.
 Post lots of screenshots and ask lots of questions in your small group at the beginning to make sure you get it right.
 After the first few days, it gets much easier.

 - Prep week was SO overwhelming, especially the meal planning part.
-I think they realized that was a big issue with the program, though, because now instead of one prep week + six weeks of the program, they’ve changed it to four prep weeks + four program weeks, with the idea that you’ll learn as you go and gradually implement the program and be educated on the science behind it over those first four weeks.
-They are also adding an actual meal plan you can follow to start out with, rather than having to start from scratch on your own.
-(I’m planning on writing up another post with all my FASTer Way to Fat Loss meal planning tips and ideas, so stop back soon for that!)
+I think they realized that was a big issue with the program, though, because they are now including an actual meal plan you can follow to start out with, rather than having to start from scratch on your own.

 - You get to eat SO.
 MUCH.
 FOOD.
 Honestly, I couldn’t believe the amount of food that I *had* to eat to hit my macros!
 And because you’re only eating in an 8 hour window, it feels like even more.
 It took me a while to figure out how to fit it all in without having to eat constantly.
 Rather than eat a separate breakfast, I eat a large lunch around noon and a large dinner around 6pm with a few snacks through the afternoon (usually a protein shake plus one more late afternoon snack).
 Sometimes I break my fast earlier if I’m home and feeling extra hungry so I end up with a breakfast lunch and dinner, but that’s the exception and not the norm for me.
 You can decide what works best for you!